Lisa Marie Presley rushed to hospital after cardiac arrest

 Lisa Marie Presley, the only child of Elvis and Priscilla Presley, has been rushed to the hospital after experiencing cardiac arrest, a source confirmed to CBS News.

 The news was first reported by TMZ.
-The source told CBS News that she was taken to a hospital, but did not provide any updates about her condition.
+The source told CBS News that Presley, 54, was taken to a hospital, but did not provide any updates about her condition.

+"My beloved daughter Lisa Marie was rushed to the hospital.
+She is now receiving the best care," Prisilla Presley wrote on Facebook.
+"Please keep her and our family in your prayers.
+We feel the prayers from around the world, and ask for privacy during this time."

 Like her late father, Presley is a singer-songwriter, releasing three albums between 2003 and 2012.